martsipan/martsipan.github.io/shows/index.md

 * OCT 23 Sound installation for Bengt Lindström exhibition (premier), Länsmuseet Västernorrland, Härnösand
 * SEP 29 - OCT 1 Weave and Dream, Harpa Reykjavik Concert Hall, Island
 * SEP 27 To All Frequencies I Can Not Sense for Serenus Zeitblom Oktett (premier), St Elisabeth Kirche, Berlin
-* JUNE 28 - JULY 24 Light Colours (premier), Konserthuset, Stockholm
+* JUN 28 - JUL 24 Light Colours (premier), Konserthuset, Stockholm
 * MAY 15 Duo with Sören Runolf, Old And New Dreams, Pygméteatern, Stockholm
 * MAY 8 Trio with Sara Parkam and Isabelle Gustafsson-Ny, Rökridå, Stockholm
 * APR 16 To All Frequencies I Can Not Sense - for quartet (premier), St Johanneskyrkan, Stockholm